nikhilrajak1207/Advanced-SQL-Hotel-Reservations/README.md

   No_of_Special_Requests SMALLINT,
   Booking_Status VARCHAR(25)
 );

 After importing the dataset, we can view the records:

-sql
-Copy
-Edit
 SELECT * FROM Hotel_RES;

-Key SQL Queries and Insights
+# Key SQL Queries and Insights :
 1️⃣ Average Booking Price for Weekdays and Weekends (Jan–March 2017 & 2018)
 Calculates the average price per room for weekdays and weekends for the first three months of each year.
 Uses CTEs to separate weekday and weekend bookings before joining the results.